Towards the discovery of new physics with lepton-universality ratios of $b\to s\ell\ell$ decays: Fits to and other data

 The resulting $\chi^2_{\rm min, SM}$-value is 81.1 [65 d.o.f.], corresponding to a $p$-value of $0.086$.
 Note that this is considerably larger than before---adding the many angular observables, the significance of the anomalies has decreased.
 Each of the four models we consider provides an excellent fit, once the full data set is considered.

-At the same time, significance of the SM exclusion in three of the four fits is above $4\sigma$; we show fit results in Table \ref{tab:fitallmuonic} and Figure \ref{fig:fitallmuonic}.
+At the same time, the significance of the SM exclusion in three of the four fits is above $4\sigma$; we show fit results in Table \ref{tab:fitallmuonic}.

 The main impact on the fits is to narrow down the $C_9^\mu$ range further, excluding positive values at high confidence.
 Note that the axes of the, approximately elliptic, allowed region in the two-parameter fit are nearly aligned with the $C_L^\mu$ and $C_R^\mu$ directions, in such a fashion that $C_L^\mu$ is again nonzero at more than $4\sigma$ confidence, while $C_R^\mu$ is more or less consistent with zero, and much less well determined.